CHIMERAE

 Il Professore annuì piegando il mento, mentre i polpastrelli affondavano nella barba candida e sottile come muffa.

-Come accade quando si è sovraesposti agli stessi stimoli sensoriali, sembravano ignorare i colpi percossi sulle taniche dai manifestanti, e le basse frequenze dei mezzi antisommossa che, filtrando all’interno dell’edificio, dovevano apparirgli come condizioni ambientali, quanto l’umidità nelle vecchie case di campagna.
+Come accade quando si è sovraesposti a persistenti stimoli sensoriali, sembravano ignorare i colpi percossi sulle taniche dai manifestanti e le basse frequenze dei mezzi antisommossa che, filtrando all’interno dell’edificio, dovevano apparire loro ineluttabili condizioni ambientali quanto l’umidità nelle vecchie case di campagna.

 ---///---///---

-“Flora,” he added, “four works generated by code, almost certainly written in Processing.
-Early twenty-first century.
-Arbitrarily attributed to Anonymous V.”
+"Flora," he added, "four works generated through code, written in Processing, in all likelihood.
+The opening years of the twenty-first century.
+Arbitrarily attributed to Anonymous V."

-The Professor nodded, lowering his chin, while his fingertips sank into his fine white beard, soft as mould.
+The Professor nodded, lowering his chin, his fingertips sinking into a beard as white and fine as mould.

-As happens when one is overexposed to the same stimuli, they seemed oblivious to the pounding of cans struck by protesters and the low frequencies of riot-control vehicles, which, filtering into the building, appeared to them as environmental conditions as dampness in an old country house.
+As happens when one is overexposed to some persistent sensory stimulus, the two seemed oblivious to the protesters hammering on metal drums and to the low frequencies of the riot vehicles, which, seeping into the building, must have come to feel as inevitable to them as the damp in an old country house.

-“The other four works, called Chimerae, are later.
-Created, evidently, with one of the first text-to-image AI systems.
+"The other four works, called Chimerae, are later.
+Made, plainly, with one of the first text-to-image AI systems.
 Attributed to Anonymous VII.
-Subjects, in some measure, comparable to the earlier series,” the Critic continued.
-Then he fell silent, waiting for some reaction from the Professor at the edge of his field of vision.
+Their subjects more or less akin to the first," the Critic went on.
+Then he fell silent, waiting for some reaction from the Professor to surface at the edge of his vision.

 «Sì, l’autore è lo stesso per entrambe le serie».